 Editing with the Internal Editor

-Starting in version 3.10 of DONATION, there is a new internal editor used for viewing and editing mail merge letters.
-It is used both for editing the letter files (the templates for mail merge) and for viewing, optionally editing and printing completed mail merges.
+Starting in version 3.10 of DONATION, there is a new internal editor used for viewing and editing mail merge letters and receipts.
+It is used both for editing the template letter and receipt files used for mail merging and for viewing, optionally editing and printing completed mail merges.

 The editor should be very easy to use.
-It is pretty much WYSIWYG (what you see is what you get), with standard menu and toolbar options for editing.
-When you are editing the original letter files with the codes for the various merge-able fields in them, there is a drop-down list of those fields, and an Insert button that inserts them into the document at the current cursor position.
-When you are editing the merged letters, those controls for inserting fields are not there.
+It is pretty much WYSIWYG (What You See Is What You Get), with standard menu and toolbar options for editing.
+When you are editing the original template letter and receipt files with the codes for the various merge-able fields in them, there is a drop-down list of those fields, and an Insert button that inserts them into the document at the current cursor position.
+When you are editing the merged documents, those controls for inserting fields are not there.

 This editor is actually editing HTML files, like those that are used for web pages.
 Internally, what DONATION is doing is embedding an Internet Explorer window into its own window, and putting it into "edit mode", which allows editing of the page.
 (This is not a feature that can be accessed when you use Internet Explorer normally, but it can be controlled by programs.)